 About Our Community

-Just two blocks off Highway 169, the major highway that connects the City of Champlin to the Twin Cities, Emeritus at Champlin Shores is nestled in a beautiful wooded setting on a hill overlooking lovely Mill Pond.
+Brookdale Champlin, formerly Emeritus at Champlin Shores, is a Champlin, MN assisted living community for seniors.
+Just two blocks off Highway 169, the major highway that connects the City of Champlin to the Twin Cities, our community is nestled in a beautiful wooded setting on a hill overlooking lovely Mill Pond.
 Meandering walking paths throughout our property follow the forested water line and connect to the City of Champlin Shores Trail System.
-Residents can enjoy exploring the natural beauty of Emeritus at Champlin Shores in a safe, protected environment or simply enjoy views of the pond from our community patio.
+Residents can enjoy exploring the natural beauty of Brookdale Champlin in a safe, protected environment or simply enjoy views of the pond from our community patio.

 In addition to being located close to all kinds of stores, our assisted living community is just a half-mile across the Mississippi River from Anoka, with its historic downtown and beautiful shopping district.
 We also provide transportation to local dinner theaters, movies, restaurants, concerts in the park and for our memory care residents, we take scenic drives to Elm Creek Park Reserve which is just a half-mile from our community and is a favorite destination.
 There are also several medical clinics and physician offices within a three-mile radius and Mercy Hospital is just five miles from Chaplin Shores.
 Minneapolis is only 15 miles to our north.